RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 ## Roadmap

 -   **Phase 1.** Belt-node-only bench prototype — full sensor stack, body-frame fusion of one node, IMU-driven drift correction.
 -   **Phase 2.** Add bracelet + pendant — demonstrate multi-node body-frame fusion and cross-node drift correction.
 -   **Phase 3.** Full mesh of all six nodes with BAN protocol.
+Integration of optional **Visual Identification Layer** on Necklace node (opt-in).
 -   **Phase 4.** Comfort, durability, weight, water resistance, hypoallergenic-material, and human-factors study.
 -   **Phase 5.** Public open-data release of body-frame trajectory dataset for the research community.
 -   **Parallel Track (sensing physics).** Reaction-time-budget analysis and sensor-architecture characterization for fast-moving-object detection at body-frame engagement distances.

 There is no Phase N for actuation.
 By design.